OP-TEE/optee_docs/general/contact.rst

 Vulnerability reporting
 ***********************
-The OP-TEE project as part of the TrustedFirmware.org organization is using the security incident process as described at the `TrustedFirmware.org security incident`_ page.
-To report an issue, please follow the process as specified here.
-The email address to use can be found at the `Mailing Aliases`_ page.
+As part of the TrustedFirmware.org organization, the OP-TEE project uses the security incident procedure outlined on the `TrustedFirmware.org security incident`_ page.
+We offer two methods for reporting security issues.
+The first is the traditional method of sending email to the addresses listed on the `Mailing Aliases`_ page.
+The alternative method is through GitHub's `GitHub Security Advisories`_ page for OP-TEE.

+We prefer the `GitHub Security Advisories`_ page because they simplify the sharing and communication of reports.
+However, this also requires a GitHub account and we recognize that not everyone can or has the ability to report security issues via GitHub; therefore, we also accept reports via email.

 Note that OP-TEE is a reference implementation for developers and device manufacturers and by being a reference implementation it is not always running a